 We are toasting St Nick with a suitably spiritual concoction, the Nicky Finn, based on cognac, from which both saints and angels take their share.

 The Encyclopaedia Britannica, the world's biggest printed encyclopaedia, came into existence on this day in 1768, when the first three volume set was published in Edinburgh - yes, Edinburgh, Scotland -- by Andrew Bell, Colin MacFarquhar and William (ahem) Smellie.
 Some of the world's greatest minds have written for the Britannica, including Sigmund Freud, Albert Einstein, Leon Trotsky, Henry Ford, Marie Curie and Desmond Tutu, not to mention quirkier choices such as Harry Houdini and Chris Evert.

 Yet the company has moved with the times.
 It produced its first digital product thirty years ago and now offers a welter of online information - up to and including mobile phone subscriptions.
-But the familiar black and red tomes are still in print, with the latest edition produced only last year.
+But the familiar black and red tomes are still in print, with the last edition produced in 2010.
 Today we are toasting Britannica's pioneering founders with a Highlander cocktail, based, appropriately enough, on Scotch.